-Our series of videos provide information to help guide you on your introducing solid foods journey.
+Our series of videos provide information to help guide you on your journey to introducing solid foods.

 Did you know it can take 10 or more attempts for a baby to accept a new food?
 Offer your baby the chance to explore a wonderful variety of tastes and textures.

 Healthy family foods that are mashed, pureed or served as soft finger foods can be given from the beginning – just remember not to add salt or sugar to baby’s portion.

 Foods that can trigger an allergic reaction include cow’s milk, eggs, wheat, soya, nuts and fish.
 When you start introducing solid foods at around 6 months, introduce these foods one at a time and in small amounts, so you can spot any reaction.

 As your baby becomes more confident with eating you can think about moving on from one meal a day, to food at two and three meals a day.